CookieBadger/assetplacer-docs/installation.rst

 .. image:: images/AssetPlacerFolder.png

 3. In the top right corner of the editor, next to the play buttons, click the "Build" button.
+In case the button is not there, create a new C# script in your project and delete it again, and make sure you are using the Mono version of Godot.

 4. Go to ``Project -> Project Settings -> Plugins`` and enable the AssetPlacer.